Highlights from the Ratings and Financial Report for Cleveland-Cliffs Inc. (CLF)

-Cleveland-Cliffs Inc. (NYSE:CLF) went down by -0.57% from its latest closing price compared to the recent 1-year high of $24.77.
-The company’s stock price has collected -5.74% of loss in the last five trading sessions.
-Barron’s reported on 06/16/21 that Sell U.S. Steel Because Other Steel Stocks Are Better Bets, Analyst Says
+Cleveland-Cliffs Inc. (NYSE:CLF) went down by -2.80% from its latest closing price compared to the recent 1-year high of $24.77.
+The company’s stock price has collected 4.59% of gains in the last five trading sessions.
+Press Release reported on 06/23/21 that Cleveland-Cliffs Awarded by General Motors GM’s Supplier of the Year for Fourth Straight Year

 Is It Worth Investing in Cleveland-Cliffs Inc. (NYSE :CLF) Right Now?